Gamborg0101/carRental/README.md

 <h3>Description of Role</h3>
-I chose the <strong>Product Engineer</strong> role because it aligns well with my interests and skillset.
+I chose the <strong>Product Engineer</strong> role because it aligns well with my interests and skill set.
 In this role, I am responsible for both the frontend and backend of the application I built.
 My focus has been on usability, UI/UX, functionality, maintainability, and user flow.
 I implemented responsive UI components using React and TypeScript, integrated APIs, and aimed to create a great developer experience through well-structured and tested code.

 <h3>Description of Project</h3>
 This project is a full-stack, lightweight car rental management application designed to showcase my skills as a product engineer.
 It enables users to create and manage users, cars, and rentals, including renting cars to specific users.
 The app connects to a backend API running on Bun with Prisma and Postgres, which serves data about cars, users, and rentals to the frontend.
 Additionally, I implemented a filtering feature to help users easily find what they need.